aiven/devportal/docs/products/kafka/howto/kafka-tiered-storage-get-started.rst

 .. important::

-    Aiven for Apache Kafka® tiered storage is a :doc:`limited availability feature </docs/platform/concepts/beta_services>`.
-If you're interested in trying out this feature, contact the sales team at sales@Aiven.io.
+    Aiven for Apache Kafka® tiered storage is an :doc:`early availability feature </docs/platform/concepts/beta_services>`.
+To use this feature, contact our sales team at `sales@Aiven.io <mailto:sales@Aiven.io>`_ to activate tiered storage for your account.
+    After activation, you must enable the feature from the :doc:`feature preview page </docs/platform/howto/feature-preview>` in your user profile to start using tiered storage.

 Aiven for Apache Kafka®'s tiered storage optimizes resources by keeping recent data—typically the most accessed—on faster local disks.
 As data becomes less active, it's transferred to more economical, slower storage, balancing performance with cost efficiency.